An open-source Python library for modeling and inversion in geophysics.

 If you come across a bug, please include in your message: your operating system, Python version, Fatiando version, code that generated the error, the full error message.

-We need a lot of help improving the documentation.
-You can help by reporting typos, suggesting new sections and improvements, and anything that you think would make the docs better in any way.
+Documentation: We need a lot of help improving our documentation.
+You can report typos, suggest new sections and improvements, and anything that you think would make the docs better in any way.

 fatiando.inversionpackage.
 See the Github repo for the poster and source code behind it.